 The CM/ECF system uses standard computer hardware, an Internet connection and a browser, and accepts documents in Portable Document Format (PDF).
-(To improve security and archiving capabilities, plans are underway to require that filers use the newer PDF/A format.)
 The system is easy to use – filers prepare a document using conventional word processing software, then save the document as a PDF file.
-After logging onto the court's web site with a court-issued password, the filer enters basic information relating to the case and the document being filed, attaches the document, and submits it to the court.
+After logging onto the court's web site, the filer enters basic information relating to the case and the document being filed, attaches the document, and submits it to the court.
 There are no added fees for filing documents over the Internet using CM/ECF.
 A notice verifying court receipt of the filing is generated automatically and e-mailed to the parties in the case.
-See General Order 22 on Administrative Procdures for Electronic Case Filing.
+See General Order 22 on Administrative Procedures for Electronic Case Filing.

 CM/ECF provides courts the ability to make their documents available to the public over the Internet.
 Electronic access to court data is available through the judiciary's Public Access to Court Electronic Records (PACER) service.
 Litigants receive one free copy of documents filed electronically in their cases, which they can save or print for their files.
 Additional copies are available to attorneys and the general public for viewing or downloading at ten cents per page, with a maximum cost per document of $3.00.
 Neither the free copy nor the maximum cost per document applies to transcripts filed with the court or docket sheets.
 As directed by Congress, the judiciary's electronic public access program is funded entirely through user fees set by the Judicial Conference of the United States.

 - How to Clear your Cache